microsoft/winget-cli/doc/WinGetConfigure.md

 ### `winget configure show`
 To "view" a configuration, run `winget configure show <path to configuration.dsc.yaml>`

-**Note:** *If you see the error message "Failed to get detailed information about the confguration." you need to switch to PowerShell 7.2 or later.
+**Note:** *If you see the error message "Failed to get detailed information about the configuration." you need to switch to PowerShell 7.2 or later.

 ### `winget configure`
 Then you can run `winget configure <path to configuration.dsc.yaml>`.